 What do you get when you buy a SoLuna copper sink versus one from a “big box” store like Lowe’s or Home Depot or a Sinkology brand sink from Amazon?
 You get a lot more for your money, and we have summed up the details for you to see for yourself.

 Copper sinks are made in different weights (gauges), styles, finishes and there are vast differences in quality and pricing amongst different brands.
-We have been selling our brand of Soluna copper sinks for close to 20 years and as one of the largest retailers in the US, our philosophy has always been long-term with a commitment to quality and value.
+We have been selling our brand of Soluna copper sinks for over 20 years and as one of the largest retailers in the US, our philosophy has always been long-term with a commitment to quality and value.
 A copper kitchen sink is a big investment and well worth it if you choose your sink carefully.

-For this article, we purchased a farmhouse sink from two of the major big box stores and a sink from Amazon to conduct a side-by-side comparison.
+For this article, we purchased a farmhouse sink from two of the major big box stores and another sink from Amazon to conduct a side-by-side comparison.
 In our testing and evaluation, we found several issues with their copper sinks that you should be aware of.

 Copper Sink Craftmanship